gardener/machine-controller-manager-provider-gcp/docs/docs/provider-spec.md

 family/debian-9 to use the latest Debian 9
 image:
 projects/debian-cloud/global/images/family/debian-9</p>
-<p>Alternati
-vely, use a specific version of a public operating system
+<p>Alternatively, use a specific version of a public operating system
 image:
 projects/debian-cloud/global/images/debian-9-stretch-vYYYYMMDD</p>
 <p>To create a disk with a custom image that you created, specify the